imfl/python-snippets/lag/README.md

 # Easy Generation of Lagged and Future Values for Time Series

+**A helper function to generate lagged or future values for a time series.**

 Suppose you have a `pandas.Series` to reflect China's GDP (US$ trillion) is the past decade:

 ```